jeremycx/node-LDAP/README.md

 Basically, these are features I don't really need myself.

 * Referral chasing
-* Paged search results (create cookie.cc to store cookie bervals)
+* Paged search results

+Notes on Paged Results
+===
+To properly implement paged search results, we need to create another C++ class that represents the page cookie.
+This class should be instantiated to store the pointer to the ber cookie, and properly destroy itself when it goes out of scope.
+This object should be returned as part of the search results.